mpaiva/a11y-workshop/a11y-prompts.md

 5. End each page with Accessibility notes and recommendations for testing this content with users with multiple disabilities, including those in the neurodiversity spectrum.
 ```

-## 6. List of Components
+## 5. Components Inventory

-### 6.1 Create a list of components with Accessibility in mind

 ```
-Create a list of the components required to create this experience.
+TASK: EXTRACT COMPONENTS
+Take each gherkin story for each step of the journey and create a list of components or user controls each step will require.

 List the component name, description, WCAG considerations, and key interaction design recommendations for multiple disabilities, including - but not limited to - keyboard-only, screen reader, and neurodiversity.
 This list includes additional visible and invisible patterns that help create an equitable experience for people with disabilities, such as landmark regions, paragraphs, unordered list groups, items, form groups, fieldsets, accordion controls, tab groups, and more.
 Assume these components are coming from a design system like USWDS or Carbon.
 ```

-### 6.2 Create a Gherkin Story for each component
+## 6. Create Components Requirements

 ```
+TASK: WRITE GHERKIN STORIES FOR EACH COMPONENT
 Create a gherkin story for each component listed.
 Where appropriate, consider multiple disabilities, such as blindness, low vision, hearing, motor impairment, and cognitive disabilities.
 ```

-### 6.3 Describe Component Anatomy
+## 7.Component Requirements

 ```
+TASK: WRITE REQUIREMENTS FOR EACH COMPONENT
 For each Gherkin story created for the components, I want you to display and create a markdown file of this output.
 Your important task is to put on your design system architect and years of digital accessibility and spec each component design aiming for the highest accessibility conformance level possible:
 - display the current gherkin story
 - list the expected interaction design and keystrokes and how/if tabs and arrow keys should used (this is something to pay attention, as different assistive technologies have different default preferences and customization)